tbttin/notes/markdowns/commonmark-spec-0.30.md

 - Code span backticks have higher precedence than any other inline constructs except HTML tags and autolinks.

-- Code spans, HTML tags and autolinks have the same precedence:
+- Code spans, HTML tags and autolinks have the same precedence.

-  This is a code:
+  So, this is a code:

   ```markdown
   `<a href="`">`